Minnesota officer who shot Black man after traffic stop charged with manslaughter | Law-Order

 Minnesota officer who shot Black man after traffic stop charged with manslaughter

-She was booked into Hennepin County jail on a charge of second-degree manslaughter but released hours later on $100,000 bond, according to jail records.
+She was booked into Hennepin County jail on a charge of second-degree manslaughter but released hours later after posting $100,000 bond, according to jail records.
 Her first court appearance was set for Thursday at 1:30 p.m.
 (1830 GMT).
-Protesters assembled outside Brooklyn Center police headquarters for a third night on Tuesday, some throwing bottles and other projectiles over a fence surrounding the building.
-Officers fired tear gas, non-lethal rounds and flash-bang rounds, to disperse the crowd.
+Hundreds of protesters massed outside Brooklyn Center police headquarters for a fourth night on Wednesday, attending a rally that was mostly peaceful as organizers urged the crowd to remain orderly as darkness fell.

+Groups of demonstrators, however, persisted in taunting a column of sheriff's deputies posted behind a chain-link fence in front of the building and throwing objects over the barrier, prompting officers to periodically approach the fence and douse those on the other side with pepper spray.
+Flash-bang rounds also were fired.
+Similar activity on Tuesday night ended two hours before a 10 p.m. curfew with deputies advancing on protesters with volleys of tear-gas, rubber bullets and flash-bangs to disperse the crowd.

-Responding to criticism that law enforcement overreacted to a small-scale provocation two hours before a city curfew took effect, Mayor Mike Elliott said the local sheriff's office, rather than city police, oversaw crowd-control operations on Tuesday night.
+Responding to criticism that law enforcement over-reacted in a heavy-handed manner, Mayor Mike Elliott said on Wednesday that the sheriff's office, rather than city police, was handling crowd-control operations.
 "Gassing, in my opinion, is not a humane way of policing," Elliott told reporters on Wednesday.
 He also urged demonstrators to remain peaceful, saying: "The eyes of the world are on Brooklyn Center."

 Elliott later joined a small gathering of Wright's relatives and supporters at a newly erected memorial, featuring a wooden sculpture of a clenched fist, near the spot where Wright was slain.
 GUN VS. TASER